flintlang/flint/docs/language_guide.md

 ---
 ## Compilation
-Flint compiles to EVM bytecode, which can be deployed to the Ethereum blockchain using a standard client, or Truffle.
+Flint compiles to EVM bytecode via YUL IR using the Solidity compiler, which can be deployed to the Ethereum blockchain using a standard client, or Truffle.

 For testing purposes, the recommended way of running a contract is by using the Remix IDE.

 ### Using Remix
 Remix is an online IDE for testing Solidity smart contracts.
 Flint contracts can also be tested in Remix, by compiling Flint to Solidity.

-In this example, we are going to compile and run the `Counter` contract, available to download [here](https://github.com/franklinsch/flint/blob/master/examples/valid/counter.flint).
+In this example, we are going to compile and run the `Counter` contract, available to download [here](https://github.com/flintlang/flint/blob/master/examples/valid/counter.flint).

 #### Compiling
 A Flint source file named `counter.flint` containing a contract `Counter` can be compiled to a Solidity file using:
 ```
 flintc main.flint --emit-ir
 ```
-You can view the generate code, embedded as a Solidity program:
+You can view the generated code, embedded as a Solidity program:
 ```
 cat bin/main/Counter.sol
 ```